 what we do

-Children of prisoners are more likely to experience poverty, poor housing, social exclusion, poor physical health, aggressive behaviour.
+Children with a parent in prison are more likely to experience poverty, poor housing, social exclusion, poor physical health, aggressive behaviour.

-Children of prisoners are 3 times more at risk of committing Anti-Social Behaviour or delinquent behaviour.
+Children with a parent in prison are 3 times more at risk of committing Anti-Social Behaviour or delinquent behaviour.

 25% of children with a parent in prison are at risk of mental health problems including depression, anxiety, eating and sleeping disorders.